a13xp0p0v/kernel-hardening-checker/README.md

 The rationale:

-  - A nice LWN article about the corresponding LKML discussion: https://lwn.net/Articles/673597/
+  - An LWN article about the corresponding LKML discussion: https://lwn.net/Articles/673597/

   - A twitter thread about `CONFIG_USER_NS` and security: https://twitter.com/robertswiecki/status/1095447678949953541